ChaniBenYair/Energy-Consumption/README.md

 bash
 Copy code
 git commit -m 'Add some feature'
-Push the branch to your fork:
+Push the Branch to your fork:
 bash
 Copy code
 git push origin feature/YourFeatureName
 Open a Pull Request.
 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+The project is licensed under the MIT License.
+For more information, see the LICENSE file.

 Happy Tracking! 🎉